microbit-foundation/lunr-languages/README.md

 This is a fork of [lunr-languages](https://github.com/microbit-foundation/lunr-languages) for the micro:bit Python Editor.
 It's otherwise unsupported by the Foundation.
 Changes:

 - Merged [the PR for Korean support](https://github.com/MihaiValentin/lunr-languages/pull/81)
+- Tweaked the metadata and CI build to allow us to build an NPM package.

 # Original documentation